Synthesis of Phospholipids

 Phosphatidylinositols subsequently undergo a series of phosphorylations of the hydroxyls of inositol leading to the production of polyphosphoinositides.
 One particular polyphosphoinositide, phosphatidylinositol-4,5-bisphosphate (PIP2; also designated PtdIns-4,5-P2), is a critically important membrane phospholipid involved in the transmission of signals for cell growth and differentiation.

-Another critically important PI is phosphatidylinositol-3,4,5-trisphosphate (PIP3; also designated PtdIns-3,4,5-P3) which is generated from PIP2 via the action of the phosphatidylinositol-3-kinases, PI3K.
-PIP3 activates the kinase called phosphoinositide-dependent kinase-1 (PDK1) which serves as a master regulatory kinase in the activation of the kinases PKB/AKT, PKC, S6K (p70-S6 kinase 1), and the Ser/Thr kinases identified as SGK1, SGK2, and SGK3.
+Another critically important PI is phosphatidylinositol-3,4,5-trisphosphate (PIP3; also designated PtdIns-3,4,5-P3) which is generated from PIP2 via the action of enzymes of the phosphatidylinositol-3-kinase, PI3K family.
+PIP3 activates the kinase called 3-phosphoinositide-dependent kinase-1 (PDPK1) which serves as a master regulatory kinase in the activation of the kinases PKB/AKT, PKC, S6K (p70-S6 kinase 1), and the Ser/Thr kinases identified as SGK1, SGK2, and SGK3.
 PKB/AKT was originally identified as the tumor inducing gene in the AKT8 retrovirus found in the AKR strain of mice.
 Humans express three genes in the AKT family identified as AKT1 (PKBα), AKT2 (PKBβ), and AKT3 (PKBγ).

 Phosphatidylglycerols, PG